FIX: Windows 10 update stuck at 32%

 ren C:WindowsSystem32catroot2 Catroot2.old

-4. After renaming the folders, restart the services again which you stopped by writing a few line of code at the second step.
-Type the following code.
+4. After renaming the folders, restart the services that you stopped during the second step by writing a few lines of code.
+Type the following code:

 net start wuauserv